How Long Has It Been Since

 In spite of these alarming statistics, we focus our attention on regular dental and vision testing as well as having our blood pressure and cholesterol checked, but we place regular hearing assessments far down the list of health care priorities.

 One of the most difficult aspects of recognizing a hearing loss is the fact that it comes on gradually, similar to how you have noticed that your child has gotten older, but you couldn’t see them growing from day to day.
-This is why someone close to you is apt to notice your hearing loss before you do.
+This is why somebody close to you is likely to notice your hearing loss before you do.

 Though age deterioration is among the leading causes of hearing loss, anyone of any age can develop hearing loss due to a variety of circumstances like: